yaoyao-11/Seq-RBPPred/README.md

 2. You can use Seq-RBPPred to predict RBPs.

-3. Train model: run ./Seq-RBPPred/XGBoost_train.ipynb
+3. python ./Seq-RBPPred/Seq-RBPPred.py --train_file ./data/training_set_2.csv
+   python ./Seq-RBPPred/Seq-RBPPred.py --test_file ./data/independent_test.csv

-   You can get the  ./Seq-RBPPred/model.pickle.dat
+4. You can also use:

-4. model=pickle.load("./Seq-RBPPred/model.pickle.dat")
+   model=pickle.load("./Seq-RBPPred/model.pickle.dat")
    y_test_pred = model.predict(test_x)
    test_x is your data, you get test_x by using ./Get Features to get 6944 features for each protein.

 # Contact